Sunlitt/MoonKit/README.md

 // Timezone for the location of interest.
 It's highly recommended to initialize it via identifier let timeZoneNaples: Timezone = .init(identifier: "Europe/Rome") ?? .current

-// Creating the Sun instance which will store all the information you need about sun events and his position var myMoon: Moon = .init(location: naplesLocation, timeZone: timeZoneNaples)
+// Creating the Moon instance which will store all the information you need about Moon events and her position var myMoon: Moon = .init(location: naplesLocation, timeZone: timeZoneNaples)

 ```